makersacademy/chitter-challenge/README.md

 1. **Test-driven development:** I used Capybara for the first time on this project to test web functionality, along with my regular RSpec tests.
 All code has been tested.

-2. **Domain-modelling:** I modeled the class objects and interactions between them needed in order to solve the user stories.
+2. **Domain-modelling:** I modelled the class objects and interactions between them needed in order to solve the user stories.
 These were then turned into tables through DataMapper.

 3. **Refactoring:** I refactored my code to include further functionality, such as password encryption through BCrypt.